Tenancy agreements explained: a guide for landlords & tenants

 - Details about how the tenant should pay the rent and how much rent is to be paid

-- Any special terms (these should be agreed in advance, e.g. that dogs are allowed but must be kept outside, no smoking etc)
+- Any special terms (these should be agreed in advance, e.g. that dogs are allowed but must be kept outside or carpet cleaning, no smoking etc)

 - The period of tenancy agreement